-An approach modelled on the Tafila Region Wind Power Projects Cumulative Impact Assessment (IFC 2017) was developed and modified to local conditions to determine priority bird VECs for the Project.
-The approach relies on five integrated steps.
-Step 1 identified a species population list of 193 species which were known, or likely, to be present in the study area.
-Step 2 refined this list to 35 'sensitive' species populations, based on a combined assessment of their vulnerability and the relative importance of the Gebel El Zeit study area to each species population.
-Step 3 assessed the cumulative Likelihood of Effect of wind farm developments in the study area on each of 35 sensitive species populations.
-Step 4 identified fatality thresholds for priority bird VECs, (this step has not yet been undertaken as part of this process: but is planned for a later iteration of this analysis).
+An approach modelled on the Tafila Region Wind Power Projects Cumulative Impact Assessment (IFC 2017) was developed and modified to local conditions to determine priority VECs for the Project.
+For birds the approach relies on five integrated steps.
+Step 1 identified a list of 193 bird species which were known, or likely, to be present in the study area.
+Step 2 refined this list to 35 'sensitive' species, based on a combined assessment of their vulnerability (ie global rarity) and the relative importance of the Gebel El Zeit study area for each species.
+Step 3 assessed the cumulative Likelihood of Effect of wind farm developments in the study area on each of 35 sensitive species.
+Step 4 identified fatality thresholds for priority bird VECs.
 In step 5, a suite of Mitigation and Monitoring Actions are proposed.
+A similar (but simplified) approach is followed for mammals and reptiles.